Azure/iot-identity-service/docs-dev/packages.md

 These files in order are:

 1. The source package.
-This contains the contents of this repository but pre-processed for CentOS 7-specific customizations.
+This contains the contents of this repository but pre-processed for RHEL 8/9-specific customizations.
 The other packages were built from this package.
 1. The binary package.
 This is the package a user would install on their device.
 1. The debug symbols package.
 A developer would need this package to debug coredumps generated from services in the corresponding binary package.
 1. A devel package containing the `aziot-keys.h` C header, which contains the API definitions of `libaziot_keys.so`.
 A user would install this package if they wanted to make their own implementation of `libaziot_keys.so`.
 It's not needed for a production device.